pithecuse527/Tap-Position-Inference/README.md

 The project is based on the Georgia State University Global Capstone Project.

-The demo app was developed with Flutter.
+The demo app was developed with Flutter. (tapping_zones dir.)

 It simply save the snapshot of the 12-tapping zone's information.
 (Gyroscope, Accelerometer and Tapped Position Coordinate)